TIGRLab/TIGRSlurm-Docs/README.md

 #SBATCH --time=00:20:00
 ```

-In this case, one might *expect* to get access to 16 of the lab's 32 machines, since lab machines generally donate approximately half of their resources, and 16 of the lab's machines have at least 16 **total** CPU cores
+In this case, one might *expect* to get access to 16 of the lab's 32 machines, since since we asked for 8 cores per job, and lab machines generally donate approximately half of their resources, and at least 16 of the lab's machines have 16 or more CPU cores.

-In reality, though, you would only get 8 machines, because via the `gres` directive, you're also asking for machines willing to donate **at least** 32,000 megabytes (i.e. 32GB) of RAM, and not all 16 core machines have that much to give.
+In reality, though, you would only get 8 machines, because via the `gres` directive, you're also asking for machines willing to donate **at least** 32,000 megabytes (i.e. 32GB) of RAM, and not all 16 core machines have that memory much to give.

-The same would be implicity true if we used another option (which we won't cover further here): `mem-per-cpu`.
-This an a directive which allows you to allocate a certain amount of memory to every CPU you allocate.
+The same would be implicity true if we used the directive `mem-per-cpu`.
 With:

 ``` bash
 #SBATCH --cpus-per-task=8